Razer Book 13 laptop is a productivity laptop from a gaming brand

 Razer is launching its Razer Book 13 productivity laptop with Intel 11th Gen Intel Core processors in a very thin case.
-And yes, you read that right: It’s a non-gaming laptop from a brand that is all about gamers.
+And yes, you heard that right.
+It’s a non-gaming laptop from a brand that is all about gamers.

-Razer said the Book 13 is the world’s thinnest 13.4-inch laptop at 0.6 inches, and it weighs under three pounds.
+Razer said the Book 13 is the world’s-thinnest 13.4-inch laptop at 0.6-inches thick, and it weighs under three pounds.
 The machine is targeted at “go-getters, side-hustlers, and spirited entrepreneurs.”

-“We’ve learned a lot from manufacturing laptops for gamers, and we wanted to go in a new direction this time,” Eugene Kuo, senior marketing manager at Razer, said in an interview with GamesBeat.
+“We’ve learned a lot from manufacturing laptops for gamers and we wanted to go in a new direction this time,” said Razer’s Eugen Kuo in an interview with GamesBeat.

-The laptop has Intel Iris Xe integrated graphics, and its appearance isn’t so far off from the Razer Blade models that have more dedicated graphics performance and are targeted at gamers.
-Its look is built on the idea that productivity laptops don’t have to be boring.
+The laptop has Intel Iris Xe integrated graphics, and it has a look that isn’t so far off from the Razer Blade models that have more dedicated graphics performance and are targeted at gamers.
+Its look is built on the idea that productivity laptops don’t have to look boring.

-“This has a heavy focus on productivity and how we could help a consumer do that the right way,” Kuo said.
+“This has a heavy focus on productivity and how we could help a consumer do that the right way,” said Kuo.
 “We’re trying to deliver a great experience for user productivity.”

 The chassis is carved from a single block of aluminum, making it nimble yet durable.
 It is anodized with a mercury white finish to give it a nice look and an extra layer of scratch resistance.

-The keyboard features per-key Razer Chroma RGB backlighting that can be customized to highlight essential keys or to add a touch of personality.
+The keyboard features per-key Razer Chroma RGB backlighting that you can customize to highlight essential keys or to add a touch of personality.
 Lining the sides of the keyboard are two speakers powered with smart amp technology and featuring THX Spatial Audio for rich immersive 360-degree sound.

 The THX Spatial Audio is also available for listening over 3.5-millimeter headphones.
 The screen is a glass touchpad with Windows Precision Drivers for easy swiping.

 You have the option to add up to the Intel Core i7-1165G7 in select models, making the machine capable of up to 4.7GHz clock speeds with Intel Turbo Boost.